GM rolls out safety protocols for ventilator-making workers

-DETROIT (Reuters) - General Motors Co (GM.N) on Thursday rolled out a series of safety measures for workers in Indiana who will make ventilators, outlining what could be a blueprint for opening U.S. auto plants in the coming weeks.
+DETROIT, April 2 (Reuters) - General Motors Co on Thursday rolled out a series of safety measures for workers in Indiana who will make ventilators, outlining what could be a blueprint for opening U.S. auto plants in the coming weeks.

 More than 1,000 GM workers will make the ventilators at GM’s Kokomo, Indiana, plant.
 The automaker aims to begin mass production by mid-April and to make 10,000 ventilators a month by summer.